truth-dev/asylum-rg-fe-starter/pull_request_template.md

 ## Description
+secondTicket-02: made changes to the graphwrapper file to access the api data for years and citizenmap -- instead of fetch, i used an async function, create my own variables to whole the fiscal and citizenship data -- made a variable for the url, for smoother transition if url will be changed.
+-- used the appropriate ends points to access the data for the page -- updated the stateback call to use the variables to fetch the appropriate data.

 firstTicket-01: changes to the graph section, added images to the appropriate sections -- added the systamtic data to the bottom section -- updated the renderless page with the appropritate css style to make it look like the example page